 US Officials are one of America’s largest referee platforms.
 Based in Massachusetts, they run a number of tournaments and events in different US states.

-All referees who referee adult football and who are 18 years of age or over are welcome to apply for the US Officials Development Academy.
+All referees who referee adult football and who are 18 years of age or over are welcome to apply for the US Officials Memorial Day Tournament.

-All selected referees stay at the same accommodation in the viciniity of the fields.
+All selected referees stay at the same accommodation in the vicinity of the fields.
 Free water and Gatorade are offered on the fields and during games.

 Referees will instead be responsible for getting to/from the pitches.
 If a group is organized, renting a car might be the most viable of ways to get there given the lack of public transport in the area.

-Referees will also receive a stipend for the games they referee.
+Referees will also receive a travel stipen.
 The approximate amount of such stipend will be known only at the end of the tournament, but it will be a couple of hundred dollars which will help them cover the cost of their flights.

 Please note – in order to receive money from the tournament, you’ll need to apply for the appropriate VISA (B1/B2).
 People who travel on the “Esta program” (visa waiver) will not be paid.
 We will not be able to sponsor VISAs for referees whose nationalities require an official invitation to attend.